frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/selling/sales-partner.md

 For each Sales Partner, you can define a commission rate.
 When a Sales Partner is selected in transactions, their commission is calculated over Net Total of Sales Order/Invoice or Delivery Note.

 To access Sales Partner, go to:
-> Home >Selling > Sales Partners and Territory > Sales Partner
+> Home > Selling > Sales Partner

-## How to create a Sales Partner
+## 1. How to Create a Sales Partner
-1. Click on New.
+1. Go to the Sales Partner list, click on New.
 2. Enter the Sales Partner name and the Commission Rate.
-3. You can also select the type of sales partner you're creating to identify if they're a Reseller or Retailer, and so on.
+3. You can also select the type of Sales Partner you're creating to identify if they're a Reseller or Retailer, and so on.
 4. Save.

 <img class="screenshot" alt="Sales Partner" src="{{docs_base_url}}/assets/img/selling/sales-partner.png">

-## Features
+## 2. Features
-### Address and Contact
+### 2.1 Address and Contact
-You can add and track a Sales Partner's addresses and contact details.
-These can be added in the address & contacts section in a Sales Partner:
+You can add and track a Sales Partner's Addresses and Contact details.
+These can be added in the Address & Contacts section in a Sales Partner:

 <img class="screenshot" alt="Sales Partner Address" src="{{docs_base_url}}/assets/img/selling/sales-partner-address.png">

-### Sales Partner Target
+### 2.2 Sales Partner Target
 You can allocate a Sales Partner for each Item Group, based on Qty and Amount.
-You can allocate targets territory or month wise, to know more see *Related Topics*.
+You can allocate targets Territory- or Month-wise, to know more see *Related Topics*.
 <img class="screenshot" alt="Sales Partner Target" src="{{docs_base_url}}/assets/img/selling/sales-partner-target.png">

-### Including Sales Partners in Your Website
+### 2.3 Including Sales Partners in Your Website
-To include the name of your Partner on your website, check the "Show in Website" box.
-When you click on "Show in Website", you will see a field where you can attach the logo of partner's company and enter a brief introduction of the partner, and optionally add a description for internal purposes/references.
+To include the name of your Partner on your website, tick the "Show in Website" checkbox.
+When you click on "Show in Website", you will see a field where you can attach the logo of your partner's company and enter a brief introduction of the partner, and optionally add a description for internal purposes/references.
 <img class="screenshot" alt="Sales Partner" src="{{docs_base_url}}/assets/img/selling/sales-partner-website.png">

 To see the listing of partners, go to: